rxdu/ocs2/ocs2_sqp/ocs2_sqp/README.md

 ## Dependencies
 HPIPM is used as solver for the QP subproblems.
-Both HPIPM and Blasfeo are automatically installed and wrapped into catkin convention in the blasfeo_catkin and hpipm_catkin packages.
+Both HPIPM and Blasfeo are automatically installed and wrapped into catkin convention in the blasfeo_colcon and hpipm_colcon packages.